 Under the Trust Agreement, we may repurchase a Mortgage from its PC Pool if the Mortgage is 120 days or more delinquent.
-Currently, we typically repurchase Mortgages from their related PC Pools after the Mortgages become 120 days delinquent or more, subject to operational and regulatory constraints.
+In recent periods, we typically repurchased Mortgages from their related PC Pools after the Mortgages become 120 days delinquent or more, subject to operational and regulatory constraints.
+As discussed below, effective January 1, 2021, we extended the trigger to repurchase delinquent Mortgages from their related PC Pools from 120 days or more of delinquency to 24 months of delinquency.
 We also generally require a Mortgage to be repurchased in the event of modification or foreclosure, in each case if the Mortgage was 120 days or more delinquent.
-We generally require repurchase if the Mortgage has been delinquent for 24 months, regardless of the loss mitigation status of the Mortgage.
-We may also require repurchase if we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property was likely or default was imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that made future payments on the Mortgage unlikely or impossible.
+We may also require repurchase if we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the mortgaged property is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that made future payments on the Mortgage unlikely or impossible.

 On April 13, 2020, FHFA instructed us to retain Mortgages in their related PC Pools while any such Mortgages remain subject to a forbearance plan.
 In addition, following the expiration of the forbearance plan, we must continue to have any such Mortgage retained in its related PC Pool (i) during such time as an offer to reinstate the Mortgage or enter into a Payment Deferral Solution, repayment plan or trial period plan remains outstanding, (ii) during the period of a repayment plan or trial period plan or (iii) after a Payment Deferral Solution takes effect and the Mortgage is reinstated.
-If the related borrower has failed to timely accept or comply with the terms of a forbearance plan, Payment Deferral Solution, repayment plan or trial period plan, or upon such borrower's successful completion of a trial period plan, we must remove the Mortgage from the related PC Pool in accordance with our current practices, as discussed above.
+FHFA's instructions also provided that, if the related borrower has failed to timely accept or comply with the terms of a forbearance plan, Payment Deferral Solution, repayment plan or trial period plan, or upon such borrower's successful completion of a trial period plan, we must remove the Mortgage from the related PC Pool in accordance with our current practices.
 Due to operational constraints or servicer reporting errors, we may occasionally repurchase Mortgages from their related PC Pools earlier than the time requirements provided for in these instructions.
 See Risk Factors-Prepayment and Yield Factors-Substantial repurchases of seriously delinquent Mortgages from Pools could materially affect PC prepayment speeds.
-Our repurchase practices with respect to Mortgages subject to trial period plans are generally similar to our repurchase practices with respect to Mortgages subject to forbearance plans.
+Our repurchase practices with respect to Mortgages subject to trial period plans are generally similar to our repurchase a delinquent Mortgage from its PC Pool when it reaches 24 months of delinquency, regardless of whether the Mortgage is then subject to a forbearance plan or other borrower assistance plan.